bbc/tams/docs/appnotes/0001-multi-mono-essence-flows-sources.md

 `Flows` are logically independent and are associated with other `Flows` via the `collection` mechanism, so new `Flows` can be created to augment your assets at any time.
 The synchronisation relationship between two or more `Flows` is encoded into their relationship to a common timeline.
-As a result, adding ancillary or alternative audio to a set of media is as simple as creating the new media co-timed with the other items in the set, and introducing a new multi-essence `Flow` (and corresponding multi-essence `Source`) to define the augmented media `collection`.
+As a result, adding ancillary or alternative audio to a set of media is as simple as creating the new media co-timed with the other items in the set, and introducing a new Multi-Flow (and corresponding Multi-Source) to define the augmented media `collection`.

 > [!NOTE]
 > In this example, the two Multi-Flows and Sources are representing editorially distinct and useful combinations of media.